eeligren/my-worldskills-journey-2024/README.md

 ## Judging

 I also judged the selection competitions for Finland's EuroSkills 2025 representative, where the Finnish representative for the 2025 European Skills Championships in the web development category was chosen.

+## Task rights

+All tasks presented by me are owned by the following organizations/individuals:

+WorldSkills International
+EuroSkills
+Margit Tennosaar
+Franz Stimpfl
+Roberts Flaumanis

 ## Thanks